jlylekim/UndersmoothedUnfolding/README.md

 ### Authors: Junhyung (Lyle) Kim and Mikael Kuusela, University of Chicago

-This page provides an extension for the existing software [TUnfold V17.6](https://www.desy.de/~sschmitt/tunfold.html) written by Stefan Schmitt.
-The existing software provides several algorithms to unfold measured data from particle detectors to obtain the true physical spectra, but often suffers significant undercoverage with regards to uncertainty quantification.
-This extension provides another unfolding methodology, `UndersmoothTau`, which is a fully data-driven way of unfolding while meeting the desired coverage at the cost of slight increase in the interval lengths. `UndersmoothTau` is an implementation of undersmoothing debias technique proposed by M. Kuusela (2016).
-Please refer to the references section for more detail on the statistical methodology.
+This repository provides an extension for the unfolding software [TUnfold V17.6](https://www.desy.de/~sschmitt/tunfold.html) written by Stefan Schmitt.
+TUnfold implements Tikhonov regularization for unfolding smeared data from particle detectors.
+However, as demonstrated by Kuusela (2016), the resulting confidence intervals may seriously underestimate the uncertainty in the unfolded space, unless care is taken in the choice of the regularization strength.
+This extension provides a new function for choosing the regularization strength, `UndersmoothTau`, which aims at choosing the regularization strength so that the confidence intervals have nearly nominal coverage. `UndersmoothTau` is an implementation of the data-driven undersmoothing technique introduced in Kuusela (2016).
+Please refer to the references section for more details on the statistical methodology.

 ## Main functions